-Testimonials from those who served on Ministry Teams at the Boardwalk Chapel, Wildwood, New Jersey, in 2017
+Testimonials from 2017 Ministry Teams, Boardwalk Chapel, Wildwood, New Jersey

 A Ministry Team is a church group that comes to the OPC’s Boardwalk Chapel in Wildwood, New Jersey, for a week at a time, from Saturday to Saturday, between mid-June and early September, to serve alongside the Full Time Volunteer Staff in carrying out the ministry of the Boardwalk Chapel.

 Tom Noto: We Had a Time We Will Never Forget